 Can I enroll after a class has begun?

 You may register late for a class if there is still space available and the instructor agrees

 to add another student.
-To join a class already underway, please call customer service at 202-633-3030.
+To join a class already underway, please contact our Customer Service team

 What is the inclement weather policy?